origindesign/origin-drupal-8/README.md

     ]
 },
 ```
-### How can I apply patches to downloaded modules?
+### c.
+How can I apply patches to downloaded modules?

 If you need to apply patches (depending on the project being modified, a pull
 request is often a better solution), you can do so with the